-Before publishing your Action, you should use the simulator to test the user experience and make sure everything works.
+Before publishing your Action, use the simulator to test the user experience of your Action and make sure everything works.

 Check for the following common errors and violations:

 - Webhook transport must be secure: Verify that you use HTTPS (TLS) encryption on the transport for your webhooks.

-- Verify webhook requests: Make sure that you're signing your webhook requests (Dialogflow or Actions SDK) and verifying them in your webhook.
+- Verify webhook requests: Make sure that you sign your webhook requests using the Actions SDK and verify them in your webhook.

 - Test your Action name: Make sure that the Action name you've set consistently triggers your Action.
 Use a hardware device or the web simulator and speak your invocation name repeatedly, in different real-world scenarios (i.e., with noise in the background, or at different distances from the device).
 If possible, ask people of different genders or with different accents to invoke your Action.
 If your invocation name is not consistently recognized, you may want to change it.

 - Test on physical devices: Although the web simulator is great for testing your Action quickly while developing, you should always test invocation and dialogs on real devices.
 This is the best way to understand how your Action functions in real life and helps you in figuring out how to improve the user experience.

-To test your current Actions project draft, click the Test tab.
-This will make the current version of your draft available in the simulator in the console as well as on your own Assistant-enabled devices.
+To test your current Actions project draft, go to Test in the main navigation.
+This ensures the current version of your Action is used across the simulator, the console, as well as on Assistant-enabled devices.

 Read more about the Actions simulator.

 Release your project

 Once you've tested your project draft and are happy with the results, you can deploy it to Alpha or Beta channels for additional testing.
-Alternatively, you can submit it for review and release to users.
+Alternatively, you can submit it for review and to release to Assistant users.

-- Production: This submits your Action for full Google review.
+- Production: Submits your Action for full Google review.
 Once it has been approved, your Action will be available to Assistant users.